How do I clean a Dutch oven?

 The first thing you want to do, is what you might expect, remove the left over food.
 You can make the process a little easier if you add water into your Dutch oven, put the lid on and get it over some coals.
 The hot water should soften up the remaining food.
 Let it cool a bit and clean, scraping with a plastic spatula to remove the bits of food.
-Don’t use soaps as this breaks down the seasoned cast iron and can cause your food to be distasteful the next time you cook.
+Using mild dish soaps can help in this process and it’s totally safe.
+Read more about this here!

 Once the food is no where to be found, you want to dry out your Dutch oven.
 This can be done by putting it by a heat source to open up the pores and get all the moisture out.
 This shouldn’t take more than 5-10 minutes.
 Let the oven cool, and then add a nice new coat of olive oil with a lint free cloth.
 Wipe off the excess oil with a clean paper towel.

 There are other ways to clean a Dutch oven that are not necessarily as effective.
 For example some people have been known to turn their Dutch oven face down in the fire and simply cook the food out then wipe with a dry cloth when cool.
 If really bad you can wash with soap, and then re-season the cast iron.
 Salt can also be used to scour the inside.
 Dump salt in your oven and scrub with a paper towel, then rinse and dry.
 In all cases it is good practice to add that extra coat of olive oil after.